wso2/docs-is/en/docs/guides/identity-federation/google.md

 ## Try it out

 You have successfully configured Google as your federated authenticator.
-Now, when you try to login to your application, it should redirect to the Google login page.
+Now, when you try to log in to your application, it should redirect to the Google login page.
 On successful authentication with your Google credentials, you will be able to access your application.

 ### Set up the sample app

 - Download Apache Tomcat 9.x from
 [here](https://tomcat.apache.org/download-90.cgi) and install.
-Tomcat server installation location will be referred as `<TOMCAT_HOME>` later in this guide.
+Tomcat server installation location will be referred to as `<TOMCAT_HOME>` later in this guide.

 - It is recommended that you use a hostname that is not